Banking data spy row with Germany escalates

 "Ongoing investigation"

-The Swiss defence minister, Guy Parmelin, refused to answer reporters’ questions on the affair at the annual press conference of the Federal Intelligence Service on Tuesday.
+The Swiss defence minister, Guy Parmelin, refused to answer reporters’ questions on the affair at the annual press conference of the Federal Intelligence Service in Bern on Tuesday.

 "We do not want to comment on an ongoing investigation," he declared.